-Most people lose around 50–100 strands a day, and up to 250 on days when we shower [source].
+Most people lose around 50–100 strands a day and even more on days when we shower.
 There are literally dozens of reasons why women, in particular, lose their hair at a higher rate than normal.
 Pregnancy, major surgery, extreme stress, drastic weight loss, genes, certain medications, autoimmune diseases, and excessive styling are all possible reasons behind hair loss.
 In fact, almost 50% of men and women will experience some hair loss by age 50 [source].

-It can be hard to pinpoint hair loss causes, so in addition to trying these time-tested natural remedies, it’s a good idea to seek some medical advice in order to better treat the condition.
+It can be hard to pinpoint hair loss causes, so in addition to trying these time-tested natural remedies, it’s a good idea to seek some medical advice to better treat the condition.

 1. Soothe Your Scalp with Aloe Vera